Celebrating two and a half years of blogging and freelance writing today, y’all! Here’s how it all began. . .

 It’s suggested to bloggers that their first post tell readers why they peck at the keyboard and then click publish and what readers can expect to find on their blog.
-Makes good sense to me.
-So here goes.
+Makes good sense to me, so here goes.

 This friend is a sommelier of books and when she tells you to read something, you read it.
-The force is strong in her and ignoring her book suggestions would be like ignoring Warren Buffett’s advice on mutual funds.
-So I read Love Warrior and my world went fuzzy and out of focus for a beat and then sharp and crisp.
-I was like Jason Bourne and someone had flipped a switch in me.
-I felt an immediate pull towards Glennon and her writing.
-Like I had known her forever but never knew I did.
-I felt a kinship with this woman whom I’d never met like you would not believe.
+The force is strong in her and ignoring her book suggestions would be like ignoring Warren Buffett’s advice on investing in mutual funds.
+So I read Love Warrior and my world went fuzzy and out of focus for a beat before rendering itself sharp and crisp.
+I felt like Jason Bourne and as if someone had flipped a switch in me.
+I felt an immense gravitational pull towards Glennon and her writing.
+I felt a kinship with this woman whom I’d never met like you wouldn’t believe.

 “If, anywhere in your soul, you feel the desire to write, please write.
 Write as a gift to yourself and others.
 Everyone has a story to tell.
 Writing is not about creating tidy paragraphs that sound lovely or choosing the “right” words.
 It’s just about noticing who you are and noticing life and sharing what you notice.
 When you write your truth it is a love offering to the world because it helps us feel braver and less alone.”

 She had me at “please write.”
 But she went on to say:

 “If you feel something calling you to dance or write or paint or sing, please refuse to worry about whether you’re good enough.
 Just do it.
 Be generous.
 Offer a gift to the world that no one else can offer: yourself.”

 Word.
 Mic drop.

 She isn’t the first person to tell me I should write.
 She’s just the first person I listened to.
 My husband has encouraged me to write for as long as I can remember.
 I just p-shawed him.
 What does he know?
 He’s supposed to tell me I’m wonderfully talented and encourage me to use said talent.
 I can’t put stock in his endorsement.
 He’s biased.